-- a) obtain annually a written opinion of the external auditors that they are objective and independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario: - b) obtain annually a report of the external auditors regarding, - i. all fees paid by the Corporation or any affiliate of the Corporation to the external auditors or any affiliate of the external auditors in the last financial year of the Corporation ended prior to the date of such report, and - ii. all relationships of any kind that existed between the external auditors or any affiliate of the external auditors and the Corporation or any affiliate of the Corporation; - c) in advance of the external auditors' commencement of each audit of the Corporation's financial statements, review with the external auditors their approach to risk assessment, the proposed scope of the audit, the proposed areas of special emphasis to be addressed in the audit and the materiality levels that the external auditors propose to employ; - d) inquire whether Management has placed restrictions on the scope or extent of the external auditors' audit examinations or the external auditors' reporting of their findings to the Committee: - e) engage in an open and frank discussion with the external auditors on any matter that may have a significant effect on the understandability, relevance, reliability and comparability of the annual and interim financial statements; and f) annually undertake a review of the external auditors' performance; and g) annually inquire of the external auditors regarding the existence of any material issues raised in the most recent reviews carried out by the Canadian Public Accountability Board that would have a material effect on the ability of the external auditors to provide quality audit services
+- a) obtain annually a written opinion of the external auditors that they are objective and independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario; - b) obtain annually a report of the external auditors regarding, - i. all fees paid by the Corporation or any affiliate of the Corporation to the external auditors or any affiliate of the external auditors in the last financial year of the Corporation ended prior to the date of such report, and - ii. all relationships of any kind that existed between the external auditors or any affiliate of the external auditors and the Corporation or any affiliate of the Corporation; - c) in advance of the external auditors' commencement of each audit of the Corporation's financial statements, review with the external auditors their approach to risk assessment, the proposed scope of the audit, the proposed areas of special emphasis to be addressed in the audit and the materiality levels that the external auditors propose to employ; - d) inquire whether Management has placed restrictions on the scope or extent of the external auditors' audit examinations or the external auditors' reporting of their findings to the Committee; - e) engage in an open and frank discussion with the external auditors on any matter that may have a significant effect on the understandability, relevance, reliability and comparability of the annual and interim financial statements; and a) annually undertake a review of the external auditors' performance; and